The British WEG eventing long-list: H&H's opinion who’s sitting pretty and who needs to impress

 Billy The Red takes on the Event Rider Masters (ERM) at Barbury — he has only run in an open intermediate since falling at Burnham Market in the spring (which Tina says was rider error), an accident which left Tina with a dislocated collarbone and led to her missing Badminton.
 He was unable to contain himself in his halts in the dressage at Luhmühlen, although his other work was good, and given his uncompetitive position and the firm ground, Tina decided to withdraw him before the cross-country.

 Laura Collett and Mr Bass were stellar to finish second at Luhmühlen but it was the horse’s first four-star — the selectors will have to balance how much they want to see a backlog of form against one really outstanding performance (although the pair also have good three-star results).
-Similarly Kitty King and Ceylor LAN went very well to finish sixth, but it was Ceylor LAN’s first CCI since the Rio Olympics.
+Similarly Kitty King and Ceylor LAN went very well to finish fourth, but it was Ceylor LAN’s first CCI since the Rio Olympics.

 Some will be surprised to see Gemma Tattersall named with Arctic Soul rather than one of her other horses, but Quicklook V hasn’t run since being declared on the injury bench pre-Chatsworth and Chico Bella P is too fragile to be a championship horse.
 Pamero 4 is on the reserve list but he and Gemma are still quite a new combination and he’s a tricky horse to manage and keep weight on, so it could be difficult to produce him in peak condition after the long flight to the US.
 With the change to the dressage scoring this year, Arctic Soul could be a handy team member, perhaps in the pathfinder spot.